lixinliang/tree-view-search-bar/README.md

     * `ctrl-alt-shift-f` in `win32` and `linux`.
 * 0.0.3 (2016-09-22) :
     * Focus after show.
+* 0.1.1 (2016-10-30) :
+    * Auto toggle when open a new window.
+        * require tree-view still.
+    * "ctrl-alt-shift-f/ctrl-cmd-shift-f" shortcut feature now is "focus" instead "toggle".
+        * Now you can use this shortcut and "esc", switch the search-bar and your workspace quickly.
+    * When you focus search-bar and search-bar is not exist, search-bar will auto show.

 ## <a name="Usage"></a>Usage [[↑]](#Menu)
 > 使用方法